 An interview is part of the application process.

-Satisfactory Disclosure and Barring Service (DBS) certificate and health assessment will be required prior to enrolment.
+Satisfactory Disclosure and Barring Service (DBS) check and Occupational Health assessment will be required prior to enrolment.

 Social Work student wins national award